- Announce your day of departure from the organization.

 - Cite relevant information, such as the person who will replace you or an expected change in a role.

-- Express gratitude to co-workers and provide an alternate contact.
-End on a high note.
+- Express gratitude to colleagues and provide an alternate contact.
+End by saying goodbye.

 [State, ZIP Code]